 The city is divided into 12 sections that can be further split into over 100 neighborhoods.
 Some neighborhoods date back to the 17th century and features original architecture as well as historical sites, such as Old City.
 Other neighborhoods are more modern, while many are a mix of old and new.

 Homes for sale in Philadelphia are as diverse as their neighborhoods.
 Multi-million dollar estates can be found in the less densely populated outskirts, as well as in Center City communities, like Society Hill and Rittenhouse Square.
 More modest, single-family detached and row homes can be found interspersed with townhouses, condominiums, and apartments in almost every neighborhood.
 From the historic to the strikingly modern, Philadelphia real estate offers something to suit everyone.

 Transportation and Travel in Philadelphia, PA

-Philadelphia offers a vastpublic transit network with extensive subway and surface train systems, trolley lines, buses, and SEPTA Regional Rail, which make it easy for residents to get around.
+Philadelphia offers a vast public transit network with extensive subway and surface train systems, trolley lines, buses, and SEPTA Regional Rail, which makes it easy for residents to get around.
 Amtrak shuttles travelers to and from New York City, Washington, D.C., and points beyond.
 Plus, the Philadelphia International Airport is a global airline hub, with over 1,200 non-stop incoming flights to PHL daily.
-With I-76, I-476 and I-95 easily accessible from any neighborhood, motorists can travel in, out, and around Philadelphia with ease.
+With I-76, I-476 and I-95 easily accessible from any neighborhood, drivers can travel in, out, and around Philadelphia with ease.
 On top of all that, the city prides itself on being one of the best cities for walking in the United States and caters to pedestrians and cyclists alike.